romain-lopez/scVI-reproducibility/README.md

 # scVI-reproducibility
++ Demonstration code of the old Tensorflow code (the demo_code in this repository loads the CORTEX dataset)
-Reproducing the experiments of the scVI paper
++ Reproducing the experiments of the scVI paper

+# Following up with scVI research
 + Current development version in PyTorch is available at https://github.com/YosefLab/scVI
-+ TensorFlow Demonstration code has been moved from YosefLab/scVI to the demo_code folder in this repo
 + NIPS MLCB submission: https://arxiv.org/abs/1709.02082
 + biorXiv preprint: https://www.biorxiv.org/content/early/2018/03/30/292037